akash401/Project/README.md

 Program that prints out a multiplication table of the first 10 prime numbers.

+About Function Used in Program:

+I am using get_primenos() function to generate prime nos with given length(N=10). get_value() function to calaculate the multiplication of prime no of given length. display() is used to display prime nos with multiplication value.

 Installation:

 Developed: PHP 5.6 / 7 Above.